-The City of Thunder Bay Indigenous Advisory Council is an integral component of the work of the Indigenous Relations Office which provides guidance, support and direction.
+The City of Thunder Bay Indigenous Advisory Council (IAC) is an integral component of the work of the Indigenous Relations Office which provides guidance, support and direction.
 The Council creates a fundamental way of connecting to the community while receiving support and guidance on issues of protocol, traditional practices and ceremonies, and continues to serve a vital role in guiding the work of the Indigenous Relations and Inclusion Office and the City Corporation as a whole.

-- Knowledge Keepers
+- Knowledge Keeper Margaret Bannon

 Vision